scalatra/scalatra-website/guides/configuration-deployment.md

 <div class="alert alert-info">
 <span class="badge badge-info"><i class="icon-flag icon-white"></i></span>
-If you're an old Java hand, you'll be quite comfortable mounting servlets through the web.xml file in traditional servlet style, so you may not want to use the Scalatra bootstrap file.
+If you're an old Java hand, you'll be quite comfortable mounting servlets through the <code>web.xml</code> file in traditional servlet style, so you may not want to use the Scalatra bootstrap file.
+Keep in mind that you need to pick one or the other, because you can't use both at the same time.
 </div>

 #### Mounting multiple servlets (or filters) using web.xml